windmaomao/windmaomao.github.io/kb/repository/reports-center.md

 # ReportsCenterUI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
-It heavily depends on [`Global Console`](https://github.com/angular/angular-cli) as the base library to speed up the development.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 This also starts up the mock server `http://localhost:3001/`.

 In case, it is better to separate the logs for both server you can run them separately on a different console by running `npm run dev` and `npm run mock`.